MElliott00/BookAuthorComparisons/README.md

 # BookAuthorComparisons
-Compares books from different authors to analyze writing styoes
+Compares books from different authors to analyze writing styles